0xDBFB7/ionprinter/documents/field_solver.md

 Unfortunately, these meshes grow as N^4, so FDTD methods are stupendously computationally expensive.
 Plus, more arithmetic is required at each point.

+#### Wavelet methods

+One of the more interesting papers is the Wavelet+CG solver.

 ### Relativistic effects

 There are several aspects that simplify this problem.
 Wakefield solvers such as FBPIC must contend with the relativistic effects that are introduced at high particle speeds; we can neglect these issues entirely.

+BigDFT, gprMax

 #### History